ChrisRiley3/borderlands_buddy/README.md

         a.
 As a first time visitor, to Borderland Buddy I want to be able to see the site main purpose and to learn more about what the organisation is trying to achieve.

         b.
 As a first time visitor, I want to be able to easyily navigate around the site and find the content I require both on desktop and mobile.
-The user will find the site very easy to navigate around as the navigation bar is accessible on every page on the website and is very clear to what the user will be redirected to when clicking a link.
-           Also the website's navigation bar is fully responsive so mobile users can access what they require easily.

         c.
 As a first time visitor, I want to be able to sign up to the site easily.
-The user will be able to sign up to the site by navigating to the account section that is clearly labelled on the top nav bar.
-Once the user clicks this link a dropdown menu will appear and they can register from there.
-The user will be redirected to a sign up page once they click register which will have a very simple form for them to fill out and they will now be a registered user on submitting the form.

         d.
 As a first time visitor, I want to be able to search for specific weapons by using a search bar so I dont have to search for the weapon manually saving time.
-The user will have the option to search for any weapon they like as long as it is in the database.
-The search bar will be at the top on desktop and in the dropdown menu on mobile.

         e.
 As a first time visitor, Once I have signed up I want to be able to view my profile to edit information about my billing address so I am not having to enter it every time I want to buy a weapon.
-A user will be able to achieve this by navigating to their profile in the accounts section once they have signed up to the website.
-On this page the user has a simple form to fill out with all the necessary billing information on it.
-All the user has to do is fill out the information and click update.
-Now everytime the user wants to buy a weapon they wont have to fill out all the billing information again it will already be done for them.

     * Returning Visitor Goals:

         a.
 As a returning visitor, I want to be able to view my order history incase I forgot to redeem my key I need to input on my console of choice.

-The user can easily achieve this by navigating to their profile and on this page they will have all their order history giving them a brief view of the order.
-Clicking on a order will redirect them to a page were they can see the full order details.
+        b.
+As a returning visitor, I want to be able to leave feedback on the site with information like what I like about the site and maybe what I would like to see added to the site.

+        c.
+As a returning visitor, I want to be able to leave reviews on weapons that I have bought and used to help other users make that final decision on buying that weapon.

+        d.
+As a returning visitor, I want to be able to purchase weapons of my choice.

     *  Frequent User Goals:

         a.
 As a frequent user, I want to see more new weapons added.
 The site is designed so the super user will be able to add weapons to the database, edit existing weapons and delete weapons people are no longer buying.

+        b.
+As a frequent user, I want to be able to edit and delete the feedback that I have left on the website.

+        c.
+As a frequent user, I want to be able to edit reviews that I have left on weapons.

 * **Design**